 My Approach to Helping

-Shannon is an Adler University graduate.
-She holds a masters in mental health counseling from Adler’s CACREP-accredited program.
-She also received domestic violence training from the Illinois Certified Domestic Violence Prevention Board.
-She has worked in a range of settings, including outpatient, inpatient, intensive outpatient (IOP), forensic, and partial hospitalization (PHP) settings.
-She is experienced with individual, group, and family therapy.
+Shannon graduated from Adler University with a Master's in Clinical Mental Health Counseling, a CACREP accredited program.
+She also received domestic violence training through the Illinois Certified Domestic Violence Prevention Board.
+She has experience working in a variety of settings including Inpatient, Outpatient, Intensive Outpatient (IOP), Partial Hospitalization (PHP), and forensic locations.
+She has experience with group therapy, individual therapy and family therapy.